Saskatchewan Highway 18: Route description

 At Val Marie, Highway 18 leaves the concurrency with 4 and heads east through town along River Street and then crosses the Frenchman River.
 Several kilometres east of Val Marie, Highway 18 turns north and enters the Wood Mountain Hills.
 Once in the hills, it turns east and follows the northern slopes towards the village of Wood Mountain.
 Communities along this stretch include Mankota, Ferland, McCord, Glentworth, and Fir Mountain.
 East of McCord, the highway crosses Wood River.
 About one mile south of Wood Mountain, Highway 18 turns south where it once again enters the Wood Mountain Hills and passes by Wood Mountain Regional Park and Wood Mountain Provincial Park.
-It continues south out of the hills where it provides access to the East Block of Grasslands National Park and meets Highway 2 a few kilometres north of the U.S. border.
+It continues south out of the hills where it provides access to the East Block of Grasslands National Park and meets Highway 2 a few kilometres north of the U.S. border crossing of Opheim–West Poplar River.
 Highways 2 and 18 begin an eastward concurrency that continues to Rockglen.
 Communities along this segment include Killdeer, Canopus, and Quantock.
 East of Canopus, the highway crosses the Poplar River.
 At Rockglen Highway 2 turns north while 18 continues east to Highway 36.
 Along this stretch, Highway 18 provides access to Fife Lake and Rockin Beach Regional Park.

 At the junction with Highway 36, the two highways begin a 21 km long concurrency that heads south-east towards Coronach.
 Highway 36 drops south to the U.S. border while 18 continues eastward past Big Beaver towards the Big Muddy Badlands and Highway 6.
 Highway 6 and 18 have a 9.7 km long concurrency that heads north towards Minton.
 Prior to Minton, 18 turns back east.
 It continues east en route to Estevan providing access to several communities including Gladmar, Lake Alma, Beaubier, Ratcliffe, Oungre, Torquay, and Outram; intersects Highways 28, 707, 35, 606, 350 and 47; and crosses Long Creek and Souris River.
 On the south side of Estevan, Highway 18 meets Highway 47 and begins a short northward 1.4 km long concurrency that goes into the city.
 Near the centre of town, Highway 47 turns west concurrent with 4th Street and 18 turns east concurrent 4th Street.
 As 18 leaves Estevan, it opens up into a 10 km long divided highway that runs concurrently with Highway 39A and then Highway 39.
 About 9 km east of Estevan, Highways 18 and 39 split off with 39 turning south-east to North Portal and the Canada–United States border and 18 continuing east towards the border with Manitoba.